cyberlink1/Mining-Scheduler/README.md

 **mining-scheduler**

 mining-scheduler is a simple script designed to let you start/stop/rotate crypto mining software and to start the mining software if the system reboots.
-Using the Linux crontab it lets you schedual out when you want it to start or stop and when you want it to rotate to the next miner in the list.
+Using the Linux crontab it lets you schedule out when you want it to start or stop and when you want it to rotate to the next miner in the list.

 **Use Case (Why I wrote it)**
-I have a small mining rig I wanted to use to mine low cap crypto curency.
+I have a small mining rig I wanted to use to mine low cap crypto currency.
 However, I really wanted it to mine a coin for a week then switch to the next coin and mine it for a week.
-I could do this by hand but prefer it to be automated and with auto payouts from the mineing pools it will do it all from mining a coin for a week to depositing the coins in my wallet.
+I could do this by hand but prefer it to be automated and with auto payouts from the mining pools it will do it all from mining a coin for a week to depositing the coins in my wallet.

 Thus the mining-scheduler was born.
 I run it from cron and it does the rest.

 **Alternate use case #1**
  An alternate use case is to set it up with a cronjob to start and stop the miner.
 For example you could have your system mine coins while you are at work (8-5) my setting a cronjob to run with the -b (start/boot) option at 8am and the -q (stop/quit) option at 5pm.
 Thus autostarting and stopping your miner.
-You could even add a cronjob to do the -r (rotate) every sunday at midnight or on the first of every month.
+You could even add a cronjob to do the -r (rotate) every Sunday at midnight or on the first of every month.

 **Alternate use case #2 suggested by jagerhund101 of Reddit** It can be used to turn off mining during peak electricity hours.
 You can set the time as well as the days of the week and months that are affected by the peak electricity billing.
 See the bottom of this file for an example.